Discover more from Ground Experience

-A few years back, I taught a young Black woman how to read in a program I am a part of (I won't say, for now, which program).
-She was 27 and had not been in a classroom for more than a decade.
+A few years back, I taught a young Black woman how to read in a program I am a part of (I won't say, which program, to protect her identity).
+She was older than others in this program and had not been in a classroom for more than a decade.

 Because of my specific training in reading recovery and "phonemic awareness" and syllabication with a reading recovery program (Lindamood-Bell), I was able to observe that the reason she was reluctant to read aloud in front of other students was because she simply could not sound out the words.
 Any words over two syllables (and many that were in only two syllables), she would substitute with another word that she clearly hoped would be the correct word.

-The result for this young woman was that she was perpetually embarrassed and rarely had opportunities during academic work to showcase her natural intelligence, competence, insightfulness, and brilliance.
-The only time that came out was during class discussions, where she shined with humor, grace, extraordinary insight, an egalitarian spirit and a genuine approach of curiosity, investigation and intellectual sophistication.
+The result for this young woman was that she seemed to be consistently embarrassed and rarely had opportunities during academic work to showcase her natural intelligence, competence, insightfulness, and brilliance.
+The only time that came out was during group discussions, where she shined with humor, grace, extraordinary insight, an egalitarian spirit and a genuine approach of curiosity, investigation and intellectual sophistication.

 We had a good relationship, as I realized early on, not to call on her to read aloud, but always during discussions, wanting to respect her own sense of dignity and to empower what she was already powerful at.

-Over a period of several months, she and I worked one on one in the main lobby of the building, where I introduced her to systematic instruction in phonics, phonemic awareness (the actual parts of the mouth, teeth, lips and tongue that made consonants and vowel sounds), common endings and beginnings, constant blends, and rules for breaking words into syllables (syllabication), and by the end of the semester, she was reading at a much higher level.
+Over a period of several months, she and I worked one on one in a public area of the community building, where I introduced her to systematic instruction in phonics, phonemic awareness (the actual parts of the mouth, teeth, lips and tongue that made consonants and vowel sounds), common endings and beginnings, consonant blends, and rules for breaking words into syllables (syllabication), and by the end of the semester, she was reading at a much higher level.

 Much of this young woman's progress depended on her following through with the exercises I gave her to work on at her home.
-The main exercises I gave her involved breaking "nonsense words" into syllables so that she could no longer rely on cleverness, guessing, and word recognition, but instead had to use pattern recognition to learn how to break words down.
+The main exercises I gave her involved breaking "nonsense words" into syllables so that she would no longer need to rely on humor, guessing, and word recognition, but instead would be able to use pattern recognition to learn how to break words down into smaller “chunks”.

-This young Black woman not only passed my course, but went on to graduate with a degree.
+This young Black woman not only passed the course, but went on to successfully complete the program.
 After mastering the art of decoding (breaking words down phonetically), she went on to master the content of other courses which greatly relied on her ability to read difficult texts.

-I mention this not to be a "white knight" (another faux-progressive phrase I despise) but to illustrate that it’s not always racism that holds people back.
+I mention this not to be a "white knight" (another faux-progressive phrase I have come to strongly dislike) but to illustrate that it’s not always racism that holds people back.
 Or sexism or homophobia for that matter.

-At this same program, I gave a presentation a few months back to a certain committee.
-One of the committee members mentioned the achievement gap between Blacks and whites at the program and looking at the data insisted it was all racism.
-I shared this anecdote, and ask a question that I will now ask of you.
+At this same program, I gave a presentation a while back to a certain committee.
+One of the committee members mentioned the achievement gap between Blacks and whites at the program and, looking at the data, insisted the outcomes were a result of racial bias.
+I shared this anecdote, and ask a question that I will now ask of the reader.